Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Discussion

-We find that directly applying GRPO instead of our proposed Dual-GRPO to synthesized short-form data leads to over-optimizing short-form generation and a false response generation pattern.
+\textbf{Case Study between GRPO and the proposed Dual-GRPO.} We find that directly applying GRPO instead of our proposed Dual-GRPO to synthesized short-form data leads to over-optimizing short-form generation and a false response generation pattern.
 The used system prompt for applying GRPO can be found in Figure \ref{fig:grpo_prompt}.
 Shown in Table \ref{tab:grpo_case}, we can find that the tuned model GRPO-LLaMA-8B tends to directly copy text spans from the given context as the final answer instead of following instructions in long-form generation tasks.
 However, when we apply Dual-GPRO to our synthesized data, we find that trained models can generate fluent and complete sentences.
 Thus, Dual-GRPO not only improves the faithfulness of LLMs in two types of response generation but also ensures the utility of models.